HVD1827/Bank_Token_System_CS2710/README.md

 Includes features like:

-- Insert transaction.
+- Insert a transaction.
-- Delete transaction.
+- Delete a transaction.
 - Print account with highest balance.
-- Print account balance with respect to cursor.
+- Print account balance to which cursor points.
 - Reverse transactions.